 The BAC assists the Board to discharge its corporate governance responsibilities by overseeing the systems for financial management and capital management of the company.

-The BARCC also oversees the financial reporting and internal and external audits, and will generally assist the Board in providing an objective, non executive view of the effectiveness of EML’s financial and capital management, financial reporting and control processes (including compliance management systems).
+The BAC also oversees the financial reporting and internal and external audits, and will generally assist the Board in providing an objective, non-executive view of the effectiveness of EML’s financial and capital management, financial reporting and control processes (including compliance management systems).

 Board Risk Management Committee (BRiCC)